 It’s inevitable that one day you’re going to need portable power.
 You could be on a business trip and need to recharge your smartphone, laptop or tablet.
-With Thanksgiving just around the corner, you could be travelling for vacation where you’ll need power to keep your gadgets alive to keep your kids happy.
+With Thanksgiving just around the corner, you could be traveling for a vacation where you’ll need the power to keep your gadgets alive to keep your kids happy.
 Or in recent events, Hurricane Harvey and Irma exposed the need for portable power when the only option for staying in touch was through smartphones.
 A dead smartphone meant survivors had no way of contacting emergency personnel.
 No matter the situation, the need for portable power is at its highest.
 We all rely on mobile technology, and now there’s finally a portable power bank that can do it all: the myCharge Adventure Ultra 13400mAh portable charger.

 myCharge Adventure Ultra 13400mAh Portable Charger Specs:

 - Capacity: 13400mAh

 - Built-in AC power port (recharging the power bank)

 - USB-C port